BOARD OF DIRECTORS

 Rich Muny has been a tireless advocate for poker rights since passage of the Unlawful Internet Gambling Enforcement Act in 2006.
 He has successfully organized like-minded poker enthusiasts to work together on many campaigns for poker rights.
-These efforts led to his being named to the PPA Board of Directors in 2007 and to his current role of vice president of player relations in 2011.
-Prior to being named vice president of player relations, Rich made his living at the tables as a professional poker player.
+These efforts led to his being named to the PPA Board of Directors in 2007 and to his role of vice president of player relations in 2011.
+Prior to being named PPA President, Rich made his living at the tables as a professional poker player.
 Prior to that, Rich was a mechanical engineer for GE Aviation, where he developed extensive project management, problem solving, and other skills that he brings to his role at PPA.

 Patrick W. Fleming serves as the director of the Poker Players Alliance’s Litigation Support Network.
 An attorney with his own private practice in Portsmouth, NH, Fleming specializes in criminal defense and civil rights litigation.